Sigurdhorsholt/DndSemesterProjectHandIn/README + blogpost 1.md

 Daily Users:
 - *"As a user, I want to log into the system so that I can access the laundy booking system"*
-- *"As a user, I want to reset my password via email in case I forget it so that I can regain access to my account without needing help from an admin."*
 - *"As a User, I want to view my current and upcoming laundry bookings on the homepage so that I can manage my laundry schedule effectively"*
-- *"As a User, I want to scrool through available laundry time slots so that I can choose a time that fits me to do my laundry."*
+- *"As a User, I want to scroll through available laundry time slots so that I can choose a time that fits me to do my laundry."*
 - *"As a User, I want the system to temporarily lock the time slot I am selecting during the booking process so that no one else can book it until I confirm or cancel."*
 - *"As a User, I want to receive a confirmation of my booking once I finalize it so that I know my slot is successfully reserved."*
 - *"As a User, I want to cancel or modify my laundry booking so that I can free up the time slot or reschedule my laundry if needed."*